-His collegiate totals include 33 all-conference selections, 19 all-region selections, six All-Americans, 36 MLB Draft picks and four major leaguers.
-Cox has coached a total of 45 players who have signed to play professional baseball following college.
+His collegiate totals include 43 all-conference selections, 23 all-region selections, six All-Americans, 36 MLB Draft picks and five major leaguers.
+Cox has coached a total of 48 players who have signed to play professional baseball following college.

 Assistant Coach Boone Privette

-Boone Privette joins the Dragons baseball coaching staff after spending the last seven years at LeTourneau University in Longview.
-In 2017, he was named the pitching coach for LETU and in 2018 added the title of Recruiting Coordinator.
-During his time as Recruiting Coordinator, LETU made three straight conference tournament appearances in 2018, 2019, and 2021 while also having 2021 All-conference and 13 All-tournament selections.
+Boone Privette joined the Dragons baseball coaching staff in the fall of 2021 after spending the previous seven years at LeTourneau University in Longview.
+In 2017 he was named the pitching coach for LETU and in 2018 added the title of Recruiting Coordinator.
+During his time as Recruiting Coordinator, LETU made three straight conference tournament appearances in 2018, 2019, and 2021 while also having 21 All-conference and 13 All-tournament selections.

-In 2018, LETU rebounded from a 1-22 record in conference play the year prior to make an American Southwest Conference red bracket final appearance.
+In 2018, LETU advanced to an American Southwest Conference tournament red bracket final appearance.
 In 2019, the team again established itself near the top of the conference as it finished second in the ASC tournament.

 He played two seasons at Cedar Valley College in Lancaster before transferring to LETU.
 During his time at Cedar Valley, Privette played under Robert Dally and was a conference starter.
-In the 2013 season, he was a part of the team that made a District C Region V tournament appearance against Tyler Junior College.
-The team finished 27-23.
+In the 2013 season, he was a part of the team that made a District C Region 5 tournament appearance against Tyler Junior College.

 After transferring to LETU in 2014 he played under Robin Harriss.
-As a player he received several accolades for his performances on the mound.
+He received several accolades for his performances on the mound.
 In 2015, Privette was a part of the staff that finished second in the country in team ERA.
 In 2016, he was named LETU Pitcher of the year, second team All-ASC as a starting pitcher, and received a conference Pitcher of the Week award.
 He was twice named an academic all-conference selection for his success in the classroom.

 Privette lives in Paris with his wife Ashley.